 Thirteen years after the discovery, a crew of 12 sailed a replica Gokstad ship across the Atlantic.
 The stormy crossing from Bergen to Newfoundland took just twenty-eight days.

-This magnificent ship is one of the star attractions at the Oslo Viking ship museum.
-It's one of the many museums of Bygdøy, a peninsula within easy reach of downtown Oslo.
+You'll need patience, unfortunately.
+This magnificent ship was one of the star attractions at the Oslo Viking ship museum.

 Have you seen the Gokstad Viking ship?
 If you enjoyed this post, why not share it on Pinterest so others can find it too?
 Just hit the sharing buttons for the perfect pin.